Recently a reader e-mailed me with the following question:

 - What will you do with the tax savings if you invest in a traditional retirement account?
 Because traditional 401(k) contributions are excluded from income tax, you'll have more take-home pay than if you invest in either a Roth 401(k) or a Roth IRA.
 If you invest that savings, then the choice between a Roth and traditional savings vehicle is generally a close call (although I still am partial to Roth accounts).
 But if you don't invest that savings, the Roth is a clear winner.

 - What are your investment options in your 401(k)?
 Unfortunately, many 401(k)s don’t offer great investment choices.
 That’s the situation I have at my job.
-We have a couple hundred options and, with the exception of a couple of funds, they are all bad.
+We have a couple of hundred options and, with the exception of a couple of funds, they are all bad.
 Most of them have expense ratios of more than 1%.
 With a Roth IRA, you can choose where to open the account and invest in just about anything.

 - When will you need the money?
 When and under what circumstances you can take money out differs between a 401(k) and an IRA.
 What your loved ones can do with the dough if you pass away is also different.
 These might not be major considerations for you, but if they are, I can recommend two books: Retire Secure!: Pay Taxes Later - The Key to Making Your Money Last, 2nd Edition.
 I have this book, and it is very informative.

 - How much do you have to invest?
-The contribution limits are higher for a 401(k) than a Roth IRA.
+The contribution limits are higher for a 401(k) than for a Roth IRA.
 Of course, you could always max out the Roth IRA and invest in a 401(k).

 One final thought: consider tax diversification